phreakyphoenix/MXNet-GluonCV-AWS-Coursera/README.md

 2. Testing on images uploaded from User.
 3. Improved and more accurate visualization based on object detection threshold.

-I'd love to merge PRs if you discover any of the content stops working in future or if you have a better idea on how to improve this repo, maybe through tutorials and labs :star2:
+I'd love to merge PRs if you discover any of the content stops working in future or if you have a better idea on how to improve this repo, maybe through tutorials and labs :fire: